Steak and charcoal grilling are a match made in culinary heaven.

-Steak works with a charcoal grill like very few other ingredients.
-The high-intensity heat of hot coals is perfect for a crispy sear, while juices that vaporize in the firebox add flavor and complexity.
+The high-intensity heat of hot coals creates a perfect crispy sear, while the juices that vaporize in the firebox add unparalleled flavor and complexity to the steak.

 Here are the best steak cuts for charcoal grilling, and how you can bring out the best in them.

 Rib Eye Steaks – A Premium Cut for Charcoal Grilling

 Rib eye steaks are a high-quality cut of meat that are ideal for charcoal grilling.

 Their rich flavor, thickness, and marbling make them perfect for achieving a juicy and tender result on the grill.